zapta/i2c_adapter/docs/index.rst

 Examples
 ========

-Write and read I2C device 0x08 using the I2C Adapter at serial port COM7:
+Write and read I2C device 0x08 with the I2C Adapter at serial port COM7:

 .. code-block:: python
   :linenos: